 When a climate is exceptionally hot or desert-like, the squirrel will estivate.
 Estivation is not heard of as often as Hibernation.
 More on estivation later.

 Even though the name implies they fly, flying squirrels don’t exactly fly.

-Their web-like skin flaps on their sides give the flying squirrels the ability to glide, not fly from one tree to the next.
+Their web-like skin flaps on their sides allow the flying squirrels to glide, not fly from one tree to the next.

 Flying squirrels live in tree dens.
 They build their shelter in the summertime using bark, grass, leaves, small twigs, and moss.
 However, sometimes you may see a flying squirrel sleeping on a tree branch or a hole in a tree left by a woodpecker.

 Gray, Red, and Fox squirrels are the most well-known tree squirrels.

 Tree squirrels sleep in dreys or dens built high up in the trees.

 Squirrels are known to sleep in various places, including on tree branches.
 While it’s not the most common place for them to catch some shut-eye, it’s certainly not unheard of.

 If a squirrel feels safe and secure on a particular branch, there’s a good chance it will snooze there for a while.

 Squirrels sleep in different places depending on the season.
 In the winter, they look for a place to store their food and find shelter from the snow.
 They enjoy sleeping in bushes and shrubs that provide cover and shade in the summer.